 (Kelly Freas’ cover for the 1976 edition)

 from the back cover: “Gordon Holder was a man with a mission: to photograph the surface of Mars from an orbiting spacecraft.
 But then tragedy struck.
 Holder was forced to crash-land the ship in the Martian desert, and suddenly acquired a new mission—to survive.

 FIRST ON MARS is Rex Gordon’s gripping saga of man pitted against the terrors and challenges of an alien world.
 From Holder’s first efforts to construct survival tools out of the chaos of a shattered spacecraft, to his perilous attempts to establish communication with two alien lifeforms, to the mind-buffeting discovery of his ultimate role in the ecological chain of the enigmatic planet, FIRST ON MARS takes the reader on a spellbinding voyage of discovery—a journey to adventure in the greatest traditions of science fiction….a novel to remember.”

-2. The Bleeding Man and Other Science Fiction Stories, Craig Strete (1977)
+2. The Bleeding Man and Other Science Fiction Stories, Craig Strete (1977) (MY REVIEW)

 (Karl Stueklen’s cover for the 1st edition)